wp-plugins/wp-nested-pages/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Bug fixes when using custom roles (Thanks to Luis Martins for troubleshooting help)

 = 1.2.0 =
 * PHP 5.3.2+ is now required to run Nested Pages.
 Will not run or install on older versions of PHP.
 * Visual nesting indication limit removed